pmiguelpinto90/ShiftDisplay/README.md

   `display`: object of type ShiftDisplay.

-  `value`: value to set, can be a number (int, long) or text (char, char array, string object);
+  `value`: value to set, a number (int, long) or text (char, char array, string object);
-  for text, valid characters are 0-9 a-z A-Z -, others are converted to a space; null-terminated char array;
+  text valid characters are `0-9 a-z A-Z -`, other characters are converted to a space;
+  char array must be null-terminated;
   if is too big to fit in the display, it is trimmed according to alignment.

   `valueReal`: value to set, a real number (float, double);
   if is too big to fit in the display, it is trimmed according to alignment.

-  `alignment`: alignment of the value or valueReal on the display;
-  constant `ALIGN_LEFT`, `ALIGN_RIGHT` or `ALIGN_CENTER`;
+  `alignment`: alignment of the value or valueReal on the display, a constant `ALIGN_LEFT` or `ALIGN_RIGHT` or `ALIGN_CENTER`;
   if is not specified, the default is ALIGN_RIGHT for numbers and ALIGN_LEFT for text.

-  `decimalPlaces`: number of digits following the decimal point;
+  `decimalPlaces`: quantity of digits following the decimal point;
   if is not specified, the default is 1.

   `customs`: array of bytes initialized with the custom characters to set, encoded in abcdefgp format, each byte is a character on the display, from left to right;
   array length must match display size.

   `characters`: array of chars initialized with the characters to set, each char is a character on the display, from left to right;
-  valid characters are 0-9 a-z A-Z -, others are converted to a space;
+  valid characters are `0-9 a-z A-Z -`, other characters are converted to a space;
   array length must match display size.

   `dots`: array of bools initialized with the dot values to set, each bool is a dot on the display, from left to right;
-  bool value, true to show dot, false to hide dot;
+  true to show the dot, false to not show the dot;
   array length must match display size.

 * __setDot()__

-  * display.setDot(index, dot)
+  * display.setDot(index[, dot])

-  Modify the stored value by showing or hiding a dot on the character of the specified index.
+  Modify the stored value by adding or hiding a dot.

   `display`: object of type ShiftDisplay.

   `index`: position on the display to set the dot, starting at 0 for the leftmost;
-  if is out of display bounds, function does not have any effect.
+  if is out of bounds, function does not have any effect.

-  `dot`: bool value, true to show dot, false to hide dot.
+  `dot`: bool value, true to show the dot, false to not show the dot;
+  if is not specified, the default is true.

 * __setCustom()__

   * display.setCustom(index, custom)

-  Modify the stored value by replacing the character (and dot) at the specified index with a custom character.
+  Modify the stored value by replacing the character (and dot) with a custom character.

   `display`: object of type ShiftDisplay.

   `index`: position on the display to set the custom character, starting at 0 for the leftmost;
-  if is out of display bounds, function does not have any effect.
+  if is out of bounds, function does not have any effect.

   `custom`: byte with the custom character to set, encoded in abcdefgp format.

 * __setAt()__

-  * display.setAt(section, value)
-  * display.setAt(section, value, alignment)
-  * display.setAt(section, real)
-  * display.setAt(section, real, alignment)
-  * display.setAt(section, real, decimalPlaces)
+  * display.setAt(section, value[, alignment])
-  * display.setAt(section, real, decimalPlaces, alignment)
+  * display.setAt(section, valueReal[, decimalPlaces][, alignment])
   * display.setAt(section, customs)
   * display.setAt(section, characters, dots)

   Store a value to show next on the specified section.
-The previous value set for this section is cleared.
+The section previous value is cleared.

   `display`: object of type ShiftDisplay.

-  `section`: number of the section on the display to set the value, starting at 0 for the first;
+  `section`: position of the section on the display to set the value, starting at 0 for the first;
-  if is invalid, function does not have any effect.
+  if is out of bounds, function does not have any effect.

-  `value`: value to set, can be a number (int, long) or text (char, char array, string object);
+  `value`: value to set, a number (int, long) or text (char, char array, string object);
-  for text, valid characters are 0-9 a-z A-Z -, others are converted to a space; null-terminated char array;
+  text valid characters are `0-9 a-z A-Z -`, other characters are converted to a space;
+  char array must be null-terminated;
   if is too big to fit in the section, it is trimmed according to alignment.

   `valueReal`: value to set, a real number (float, double);
   if is too big to fit in the section, it is trimmed according to alignment.

-  `alignment`: alignment of the value or valueReal on the section;
-  constant `ALIGN_LEFT`, `ALIGN_RIGHT` or `ALIGN_CENTER`;
+  `alignment`: alignment of the value or valueReal on the section, a constant `ALIGN_LEFT` or `ALIGN_RIGHT` or `ALIGN_CENTER`;
   if is not specified, the default is ALIGN_RIGHT for numbers and ALIGN_LEFT for text.

-  `decimalPlaces`: number of digits following the decimal point;
+  `decimalPlaces`: quantity of digits following the decimal point;
   if is not specified, the default is 1.

   `customs`: array of bytes initialized with the custom characters to set, encoded in abcdefgp format, each byte is a character on the section, from left to right;
   array length must match section size.

   `characters`: array of chars initialized with the characters to set, each char is a character on the section, from left to right;
-  valid characters are 0-9 a-z A-Z -, others are converted to a space;
+  valid characters are `0-9 a-z A-Z -`, other characters are converted to a space;
   array length must match section size.

   `dots`: array of bools initialized with the dot values to set, each bool is a dot on the section, from left to right;
-  bool value, true to show dot, false to hide dot;
+  true to show the dot, false to not show the dot;
   array length must match section size.

 * __setDotAt()__

-  * display.setDotAt(section, index, dot)
+  * display.setDotAt(section, index[, dot])

-  Modify the stored value by showing or hiding a dot on the character of the specified index of section.
+  Modify the stored value by adding or hiding a dot in a section.

   `display`: object of type ShiftDisplay.

-  `section`: number of the section on the display to set the dot, starting at 0 for the first;
+  `section`: position of the section on the display to set the dot, starting at 0 for the first;
-  if is invalid, function does not have any effect.
+  if is out of bounds, function does not have any effect.

   `index`: position on the section to set the dot, starting at 0 for the leftmost;
-  if is out of section bounds, function does not have any effect.
+  if is out of bounds, function does not have any effect.

-  `dot`: bool value, true to show dot, false to hide dot.
+  `dot`: bool value, true to show the dot, false to not show the dot;
+  if is not specified, the default is true.

 * __setCustomAt()__

   * display.setCustomAt(section, index, custom)

-  Modify the stored value by replacing the character (and dot) at the specified index of section with a custom character.
+  Modify the stored value by replacing the character (and dot) with a custom character in a section.

   `display`: object of type ShiftDisplay.

-  `section`: number of the section on the display to set the custom character, starting at 0 for the first;
+  `section`: position of the section on the display to set the custom character, starting at 0 for the first;
-  if is invalid, function does not have any effect.
+  if is out of bounds, function does not have any effect.

   `index`: position on the section to set the custom character, starting at 0 for the leftmost;
-  if is out of section bounds, function does not have any effect.
+  if is out of bounds, function does not have any effect.

   `custom`: byte with the custom character to set, encoded in abcdefgp format.

+* __update()__

+  * display.update()

+  Show on the display the stored value.
+For multiplexed drive, this must be in a loop; for static drive, the value is shown until update()/clear()/show() is called.

+  `display`: object of type ShiftDisplay.

+* __clear()__

+  * display.clear()

+  Hide display content, without erasing stored value.

+  `display`: object of type ShiftDisplay.

 * __show()__

-  * display.show()
   * display.show(time)

-  Show stored value on the display.
+  Show on the display the stored value, for the given time, then clear.
+Blocking function.

   `display`: object of type ShiftDisplay.

   `time`: duration in milliseconds to show the value;
-  if is not specified, the value is shown for a single iteration (common anode/cathode), or until show or hide is called (individual anode/cathode);
   exact time showing will be an under approximation.

-* __show()__

-  * display.show(value, time)
-  * display.show(value, time, alignment)
-  * display.show(valueReal, time)
-  * display.show(valueReal, time, alignment)
-  * display.show(valueReal, time, decimalPlaces)
-  * display.show(valueReal, time, decimalPlaces, alignment)
-  * display.show(customs, time)
-  * display.show(characters, dots, time)

-  Store and show a value on the display.
-The entire previous value is cleared.

-  `display`: an object of type ShiftDisplay.

-  `value`: value to set and show, can be a number (int, long) or text (char, char array, string object);
-  for text, valid characters are 0-9 a-z A-Z -, others are converted to a space; null-terminated char array;
-  if is too big to fit in the display, it is trimmed according to alignment.

-  `valueReal`: value to set and show, a real number (float, double);
-  if is too big to fit in the display, it is trimmed according to alignment.

-  `time`: duration in milliseconds to show the value;
-  exact time showing will be an under approximation.

-  `alignment`: alignment of the value or valueReal on the display;
-  constant `ALIGN_LEFT`, `ALIGN_RIGHT` or `ALIGN_CENTER`;
-  if is not specified, the default is ALIGN_RIGHT for numbers and ALIGN_LEFT for text.

-  `decimalPlaces`: number of digits following the decimal point;
-  if is not specified, the default is 1.

-  `customs`: array of bytes initialized with the custom characters to set and show, encoded in abcdefgp format, each byte is a character on the display, from left to right;
-  array length must match display size.

-  `characters`: array of chars initialized with the characters to set and show, each char is a character on the display, from left to right;
-  valid characters are 0-9 a-z A-Z -, others are converted to a space;
-  array length must match display size.

-  `dots`: array of bools initialized with the dot values to set and show, each bool is a dot on the display, from left to right;
-  bool value, true to show dot, false to hide dot;
-  array length must match display size.

-* __hide()__

-  * display.hide()

-  TODO

-  `display`: an object of type ShiftDisplay.

 ### Constants

-- ALIGN_LEFT
+- ALIGN_LEFT (char)
-- ALIGN_RIGHT
+- ALIGN_RIGHT (char)
-- ALIGN_CENTER
+- ALIGN_CENTER (char)
-- COMMON_ANODE
+- COMMON_ANODE (DisplayType)
-- COMMON_CATHODE
+- COMMON_CATHODE (DisplayType)
-- INDIVIDUAL_ANODE
+- MULTIPLEXED_DRIVE (DisplayDrive)
-- INDIVIDUAL_CATHODE
+- STATIC_DRIVE (DisplayDrive)

 ## Notes